pyrossh/OnlyBible/readme.md

 ## Release Process
-Update version and build number in pubspec.yaml  ex: 1.0.7+1
+Increment the patch/minor version in pubspec.yaml for iOS  ex: 1.0.7 Increment versionCode in pubspec.yaml for android  ex: +9

 ### android